 Our mission is to connect the Pyruvate Kinase Deficiency community through treatment support, increased social awareness, and advocacy.

-The Thrive with Pyruvate Kinase Deficiency Organization was created to fill a gap within the PK deficiency community to unite patients and caregivers with various backgrounds to share, in confidentiality, about each other’s health history and to alleviate the isolation of living with a rare disease.
-This communication helps to console, empower, and customize each person’s treatment journey and lived experience.
+The Thrive with Pyruvate Kinase Deficiency Organization was created to fill a gap within the PK deficiency community to unite patients and caregivers of various backgrounds in an effort to alleviate feelings of isolation and to empower families with information to customize their health journey.

-There are many reputable resources and websites about PK deficiency, and we intend to promote their good work.
-At the same time, advancements in health technology and increased acceptance of alternative medicine have brought about better tools and guidelines for managing patient’s hemoglobin, iron overload, and symptoms.
-Several future options are underway, including a medication that activates the pyruvate kinase enzyme activity and gene therapy that may serve as a cure.
+There are many reputable resources about PK deficiency, and we intend to promote their good work.
+At the same time, advancements in hematological research have brought about better tools and guidelines for managing patient’s hemoglobin, iron overload, and related symptoms.
+New treatment options are available or on their way including a medication that activates the pyruvate kinase enzyme and gene therapy that may serve as a cure.

-While promising, we recognize these discoveries will increase patient options for treatment and intend to serve as an objective educator and supporter of informed decision making.
-Our goal is to provide support by helping patients and caregivers become stronger advocates with their healthcare team, given all the treatment options and related costs.
+While promising, we recognize these discoveries will increase patient options for treatment.
+Our goal is to provide support and information by helping patients and caregivers become stronger advocates with their healthcare team.

 We will do this by: